RyanSusana/elepy/README.md

                     .attachSingleton(new MongoClient().getDB("elepy-db"))
                     //Adds the Admin Panel module to elepy, yay!
                     .addModule(new ElepyAdminPanel())
-                    //The route where Elepy stores its config json .setConfigSlug("/hidden-config/location/here");
+                    //The route where Elepy stores its config json(config defines the structure of the rest resources) .setConfigSlug("/hidden-config/location/here");